 Beyond the four foci, the program values social consciousness, criticality, and advocacy.
 Social consciousness corresponds to the connectedness of the dissertation projects to the sociopolitical, socioeconomic, and sociocultural contexts.
 As Webster is well respected as a leader in global citizenship, our program values dissertation projects which engage in cross-cultural research with global contextual relevancy.
 Criticality refers to our critical thinking and analytical capacity to challenge the status quo and create new proposals for advancing the knowledge base and specialty area.
 Advocacy reminds us to take the findings from our dissertations to the next level and become a voice and advocate for the people that we represent and care for.

-Students will be able to choose from seven different emphases, which were developed from the rigorous academic programs in education.
-The seven emphases are:
+Students will be able to choose from the following four emphases, which were developed from the rigorous academic programs in education.

 - Educational Leadership

 - Teaching English to Speakers of Other Languages

 - Transformative Learning in the Global Community - Online (Asynchronous)

 “The research I completed for my dissertation is a culmination of many years of experience, with the inspirations beginning in my childhood when I was grounded on curiosity and forming my path as a life-long learner.”

 Take the next step toward earning your degree.
 We are here to help.

 EdD Doctoral Students' Published Work and Program Updates